Skip to main content

 Location Facts

 The Clearwater Hatchery receives its water through a uniquely designed pipeline.
 Two pipelines pass through 25 feet of solid concrete in the middle of the Dworshak Dam.
 Water is carried 1.8 miles downstream where energy is dissipated through a hydroelectric plant.
 The water then continues through the two separate pipelines delivering water of two different temperatures to the rearing facility.
-The delivery of two separate water temperatures allows Clearwater Hatchery to raise spring chinook salmon and summer steelhead trout at optimum rearing temperatures.
+The available water temperatures allow Clearwater Fish Hatchery to raise 3.75 million spring chinook salmon and 843,00 summer steelhead trout at optimum rearing temperatures.
+The Clearwater Fish Hatchery houses approximately 100,000 Catchable rainbow trout for redistribution during the months of April-October.

-The main hatchery consists of two separate incubation facilities, 24 outdoor raceways for steelhead rearing, 11 outdoor raceways for chinook rearing, an adult holding and spawning area, residences for seven permanent employees, and an administration building and dormitory.
+The main hatchery consists of two separate incubation facilities, 35 outdoor raceways for chinook and steelhead rearing, four adult holding ponds and spawning area, residences for eight permanent employees, and an administration building and dormitory.

 Location Things to Know